RichardValerosoUniverse/The-Valeroso-City/README.md

 The **Statement Closing Date** is the precise moment when your credit card company officially concludes your monthly billing cycle.
 On this day, a comprehensive snapshot of your account activity—including all purchases, payments, and fees—is taken to calculate your final **statement balance**.

-* **Its Ultimate Purpose:** This is the balance that is transmitted to major credit bureaus, such as the Credit Information Corporation (CIC).
+* **Its Ultimate Purpose:** This is the balance that is transmitted to Credit Information Corporation (CIC).
 This figure is the single most critical input used to calculate your **credit utilization ratio**, a factor so heavily weighted in credit scoring models that it can determine the trajectory of your creditworthiness.

 **II.
 The Payment Due Date: The Deadline for Financial Responsibility**